Workiva/go-datastructures/README.md

 go-datastructures
 =================

-Go-datastructes is a collection of useful and performant Go datastructures.
+Go-datastructures is a collection of useful, performant, and threadsafe Go datastructures.

 ### NOTE: only tested with Go 1.3+.